squaresLab/melt_action/README.md

 ## Usage

-To use Fix It in your GitHub workflow, add the following snippet to your `.github/workflows/main.yml` file:
+To use MELT in your GitHub workflow, add the following snippet to your `.github/workflows/main.yml` file:

 ```yaml
 on: